mattlord/Docker-InnoDB-Cluster/README.md

 # 5. Add a nth node...

-# 6. Connect to one of the nodes via the mysql command-line client
+# 6. Connect to the cluster via the mysql command line client on one of the nodes
-docker run -it --network=grnet --rm mysql sh -c 'exec mysql -hmysqlgr1 -uroot -proot'
+docker exec -it mysqlgr1 mysql -hmysqlgr1 -uroot -proot

 # 7. View the cluster membership status
 select * from performance_schema.replication_group_members;